weizhangccnu/ETROC1_Test/README.md

 ## ETROC1_Test
+This directory is used to store ETROC1 Test related document, firmware, and software
+## ETROC1 SinglePixel
-This repository is used to store ETROC1 Test related document, firmware, and software
+This directory is used to store ETROC1 Test related document, firmware, and software